-- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on our "Drug List".
-In some cases, you may be able to obtain a drug that is not on the "Drug List".
-For more information, please see
+- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (For more information about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on our Drug List.
+In some cases, you may be able to obtain a drug that is not on the Drug List.
+(For more information, please see Chapter 9.)

-Chapter 9.

-Section 3.2 There are different cost-sharing tiers for drugs on the "Drug List"
+Section 3.2 There are ditterent cost-sharing tiers for drugs on the Drug List 36000113.2 There are different cost-sharing tiers for drugs on the Drug List -

-Every drug on the plan's "Drug List" is in a cost-sharing tier.
+Every drug on the plan's Drug List is in a cost-sharing tier.
 In general, the higher the cost-sharing tier, the higher your cost for the drug: